 9. DIY hand sanitizer.

 Mix together three parts rubbing alcohol with one part aloe vera gel.
 Use this as a moisturizing sanitizing gel that you can keep at home or throw in your purse.

 10. Repel bed bugs.

 Spray rubbing alcohol over your bed or other furniture, let dry, and vacuum.
 The rubbing alcohol acts as a repellent for pests like bed bugs, and can also kill them and their eggs.

 11. Make homemade Goo Gone.

-Use rubbing alcohol mixed with orange-scented essential oil to remove store tags, sticker residue, Band-Aids or other sticky things around the house.
+Use rubbing alcohol mixed with orange-scented essential oil to remove store tags, sticker residue, Band-Aids, or other sticky things around the house.

 12. Make glass and mirror cleaner.

 Mix two cups water, two tablespoons white vinegar, two tablespoons rubbing alcohol, and five drops peppermint oil.
 This acts as a fresh-smelling glass cleaner for your windows or mirrors.

 Want more?
 Check out other household cleaning products you can easily make yourself.

 13. Clean light switches and plates with rubbing alcohol.